APCSJava/SocketGames/README.md

 # SocketGames
-Sometimes one simply wants to play a text game across a TCP socket.
-For those times, this repository.
+Sometimes one simply wants to play text games across a TCP socket.
+For those times, this project.

 Game classes written for this project should:
 * provide a default constructor,